Tsunami014/Blaze-Sudio/progress.md

 # ![Ideas](https://badgen.net/badge/-/Ideas?color=pink&label=&scale=3)
  - Hyperanalysis Drive (also known as Qibli Simulator); Track player's every move to feed into an algorithm for personalised gameplay
  - OFTEN (Old Fashioned Times Engineering Nuiances) (Acronym subject to change); Try to make a game with old fashioned hardware!
 Makes making a game much harder, the result much worse, but it just shows you how hard it was back then, and it'll be such a cool feat too!

+# idea-for-main
+You can make a game using the python library, OR alternatively have a main file which opens an LDtk file and it does the same thing EXCEPT it *generates* the python file for you based off of some things you set

+Like, it's another way to open an LDtk file; you can either open it to edit or open it to make a game with.

 # new-idea
 Instead of a `__main__.py` and the node editor (maybe keep the node editor), have it so this acts fully and soley as a library